Nocket/nocket/README.md

 # Nocket

-### This is the branch with the ongoing development.
+### This is the branch for the ongoing development.
 If you are looking for a stable release go to the master branch.

 ### Vorbereitung